aphalo/ggpp/README.md

 | `geom_quadrant_lines()` , `geom_vhlines()` | data labels, scale labels, data | xintercept, yintercept, label, size, family, font face, colour, alpha, group, vjust, hjust                | no      |
 |                                            |                                 |                                                                                                           |         |

-: Geometries defined in package 'ggpp'
+Geometries defined in package ‘ggpp’

 ## Position functions

-In contrast to position functions from 'ggplot2' all these position functions are able keep the original *x* and *y* coordinates under a different name in the `data` object when displacing them to a new position.
+In contrast to position functions from ‘ggplot2’ all these position functions are able keep the original *x* and *y* coordinates under a different name in the `data` object when displacing them to a new position.
 This makes them compatible with `geom_text_s()`,